 Reliable but Requires Growth

 Your email list subscribers promise a reliable source of traffic.
 All you have to do is send out that regular reminder that you’re still cooking up great content, and those subscribers are going to show up for it.
 However, growing your email list will require effort and ingenuity as well.
 Your email list is an important source of blog visitors, but like all pathways to your blog, your email list requires regular maintenance and upkeep to keep the traffic flowing.

 Content-Sharing Website Traffic

 Content-sharing websites can provide a valuable source of new traffic.
 It’s a great way for new bloggers to be seen, and you may also get valuable input on how you can improve your food or product photography even if you don’t make it onto the feeds right away.
-Some examples are Foodgawker, TasteSpotting, and Finding Vegan for recipe bloggers; Craftgawker for craft bloggers; and Stylegawker and Lookbook for fashion bloggers.
+Some examples are Foodgawker, and TasteSpotting; Craftgawker for craft bloggers; and Stylegawker and Lookbook for fashion bloggers.